semaphoreci/docs/docs/guided-tour/getting-started.md

 - Use [secrets][secrets] to authenticate with APIs and deploy to cloud environments.
 - Use [cache][cache] to reuse project dependencies.
 - Study [example projects][example-projects].
-- Connect with other Semaphore users and get help on the [community forum][forum].

 [semaphore-home]: https://semaphoreci.com
 [github]: https://github.com